 AI has the potential to address these challenges through its advanced data processing capabilities.
 Here’s how:

-Handling Large Datasets:
+1. Handling Large data sets:

-Automating Data Cleaning and Preparation:
+2. Automating Data Cleaning and Preparation:

-Real-Time Data Monitoring:
+3. Real–Time Data Monitoring:

 AI systems can provide real-time monitoring and analysis of clinical trial data, allowing researchers to track the progress of the trial and adjust as needed.

-Improved Data Integration:
+4. Improved Data Integration:

 AI can integrate data from various sources, including EHRs, genetic information, and wearable devices, into a cohesive dataset.
 This integration facilitates a comprehensive analysis, providing a holistic view of the trial’s progress and outcomes.